Home » Repurposed Furniture » Queen Anne Coffee Table | Three New Projects

 attach boards on underside

 Two scrap boards were used to hold the table top boards in place.
-Gorilla wood glue, my nail gun and the Kreg multi-mark tool made this all come together quickly and easily.
-But I was careful to make sure these two boards would fit on the inside perimeter of the original coffee table base.
+Gorilla Wood Glue, my nail gun, and the Kreg Multi-Mark tool made this all come together quickly and easily.
+But I was careful to ensure these two boards would fit within the original coffee table base’s inside perimeter.

 Add Hardwood Flooring Table Top